 - Avoid breastfeeding while taking codeine.
 Pump and discard your milk to maintain your milk supply if you intend to breastfeed after you stop taking codeine.
 If you pumped and stored milk before beginning your codeine prescription, feed that supply to your baby.
 Other options include donor milk (which may require a prescription from your baby’s physician) or infant formula.

 - Find out about potentially serious side effects.
 Your health care provider should monitor you and your baby for signs of morphine poisoning.
 As morphine accumulates in the infant’s body, problems can develop and worsen over time.
-At the first sign of trouble—grogginess (sleepiness), poor feeding, apnea (breathing trouble)—call your baby’s health care provider or head to the nearest emergency room.
+At the first sign of trouble—grogginess (sleepiness), poor feeding, apnea (breathing trouble)—call your baby’s health care provider or call 911.

 - Limit the use of codeine to no more than 2 or 3 days.
 If codeine is still needed after 3 days, every attempt should be made to decrease the dose, and to switch to non-codeine painkillers (such as NSAIDs) as soon as possible.
 This approach limits morphine accumulation in the infant.
 Note that ultra-rapid metabolizers may still be at risk.